Discover global hiring strategies from leading recruitment platforms

 Hundreds of entrepreneurs and global companies have switched to Multiplier for compliant expansion in 150+ countries, including New Zealand.
 Multiplier is fully operational to support international companies and entrepreneurs looking to hire and manage local talents in compliance with New Zealand labor laws.

-Additionally, employers can collaborate with Multiplier to generate multi-lingual employment contracts and related legal documents to simplify hiring and managing employees in New Zealand.
+Additionally, employers can collaborate with Multiplier to generate multi-lingual employment contracts and related legal documents to simplify employment selection and managing employees in New Zealand.